mau-jac/1T6-F21/wk1/information_cycle.md

-As programmers we can only create a pre-defined process that will:
+As programmers we can only create a pre-defined **instruction** that will:

 - take an input; and
 - generate an output